Updated: Sep 13, 2022

 It was also mentioned in an article of the Philippine Daily Inquirer that on [sic] August 15 last year, the U.S. Food and Drug Administration (FDA) issued an emergency use authorization (EUA) for a saliva-based method of COVID-19 testing developed in Yale School of Public Health.
 According to Yale, the procedure is ideal for large-scale testing and offers a number of advantages over traditional testing methods.

-Before the Philippines took the spot, Singapore was the latest addition to the list of countries that are now using saliva tests as another option for COVID-19 testing: the United States, Hong Kong, Taiwan, and Japan.
+Before the Philippines took the spot, Singapore was the latest addition to the list of countries that are now using saliva tests as another option for COVID-19 testing, namely the United States, Hong Kong, Taiwan, and Japan.
 It was last December when Singapore approved the use of saliva tests given that patients will need to draw out saliva from deep within their throat.

 How accurate is it?